questaware/microemacs/src/microemacs.md

 Note that many macros are overloaded and use the keycode which invoked them.

 For example macro-18 is bound to both A-FNB and A-FNF.
 (Alt the arrow keys).
-These bindings search for the word to the right of the cursor backwards resp. forwards.
+These bindings search for a word to the right of the cursor backwards resp. forwards.

   The Variables
   -------------
   (The variables can be set using the set command.)
-  (All but termcap variables can be shown with the describe-variables command.)
+  (All but termcap variables can be shown with the list-variables command.)

  The following bits are used in flags